National League Trust

 Search engines

-There are a number of search engines available that allow you to look on line to see if there are grants available for your project.
+There are a number of search engines available that allow you to look online to see if there are grants available for your project.
 Some may charge a fee.
-One is managed by the National Council for Voluntary Organisations (NCVO).
-It’s called Funding Central and you can register here:
+One was managed by the National Council for Voluntary Organisations (NCVO).
+It was called Funding Central and although it has recently closed, there are a number of extra resources still available on the page:

 National funds